Valkyrie (film): Historical accuracy

 Historian Peter Steinbach has criticized especially the negative portrayals of some of the conspirators.
-According to Steinbach the movie depicts Goerdeler in a "hurtful and irresponsible way".
-Also the characterisation of Olbricht is "downright degrading", as it downplays Olbricht's important role in the plot.
+According to Steinbach, the movie depicts Goerdeler in a "hurtful and irresponsible way".
+Also, the characterisation of Olbricht is "downright degrading", as it downplays Olbricht's important role in the plot.
 The movie portrays the non-military resistance as "quarreling, burnt out and powerless".
-Actually the military conspirators were not aiming at a military coup d'état but wanted to open up room for politicians.
-On the other hand, Stauffenberg is shown as being driven by the persecution and murdering of the Jews.
-But in reality, the Holocaust was the primary motive for only a few conspirators.
+Actually, the military conspirators were not aiming at a military coup d'état but wanted to open up room for politicians.
+On the other hand, Stauffenberg is shown as being driven by the persecution and murdering of the Jews; however, in reality, the Holocaust was the primary motive for only a few conspirators.